 3. Take digital pictures if necessary, or collect public domain images for use in your poster.
 Check out the links below for some images in the public domain:

 4. Create your poster using the appropriate software.
 Add your signature (first name only) to your poster to verify that it is indeed your work.

 5. Learn to use Creative Commons, an alternative way to license your own work and select the rules about how your work can be used by others.

 6. Watch the video below from Wikimedia to learn more about Creative Commons.

 Creating a License For Your Work

 7. Use Creative Commons.org to create a license for your work.
-If you are new to Creative Commons, click on Licenses and choose About the Licenses to learn more.
-When you are ready to create a license select Choose a License from the drop down menu.
+If you are new to Creative Commons, click on Share Your Work and choose Get Started to learn more.
+When you are ready to create a license begin making your selections and the panels will change as you begin to choose the appropriate license.
 Click on the buttons to set the attributes for your license.
 Type in a name for your project and put your name (first name only or a secret code name) in the appropriate boxes.
 Your teacher may have some suggestions for you at this point.
-Click Select License at the bottom of the page when you are all set.
-Add the license to your work as directed below.
+When you are done, you have several choices for sharing your work.
+You can copy the html embed code or screenshot the normal or compact icons.